aarmey/CV/Biosketch.md

 ### Ongoing Research Support

+NIH U01-AI148119  \hfill  12/18/2019 – 11/30/2024
+Mapping the effector response space of antibody combinations
+We are extending a binding model for IgG-effector cell interaction to predict the effects of antibody combinations.
+With that, we will evaluate whether complex mixtures of antibodies have distinct properties from any single species.

+Role: Co-PI

+\vspace{12pt}
 UCLA Hellman Fellows Program  \hfill  7/01/2019 – 6/30/2020
 Engineering anti-tumor antibody combinations for more effective and less toxic therapies
 This project uses a binding model of IgG-FcγR engagement to predict combinations of anti-tumor antibodies that operate synergistically together.